-(e) NSK Ltd. agreed to plead guilty and to pay a \$68.2 million criminal fine for its participation in a conspiracy to allocate markets, to rig bids for, and to fix, stabilize and maintain the prices of bearings sold to an automobile manufacturer in the United States and elsewhere; and more than \$5 billion in automotive parts sold to U.S. car manufacturers.
-In total, more than 25 million cars purchased by American consumers were affected by the illegal conduct."
-Holder also described how the conspiracies worked: "[c]ompany executives face to face in the United States and Japan - and talked on the phone - to reach collusive agreements to rig bids, fix prices and allocate the supply of auto parts sold to U.S. car companies.
+(e) NSK Ltd. agreed to plead guilty and to pay a \$68.2 million criminal fine for its participation in a conspiracy to allocate markets, to rig bids for, and to fix, stabilize and maintain the prices of bearings sold to an automobile manufacturer in the United States and elsewhere; and by American consumers were affected by the illegal conduct."
+Then Attorney General Holder also described how the conspiracies worked: "[c]ompany executives met face to face in the United States and Japan - and talked on the phone - to reach collusive agreements to rig bids, fix prices and allocate the supply of auto parts sold to U.S. car companies.
 In order to keep their illegal conduct secret, they used code names and met in remote locations.
 Then they followed up with each other regularly to make sure the collusive agreements were being adhered to."
-Attorney General Holder explained that the automotive parts conspiracies "targeted U.S. manufacturing, U.S. businesses and U.S. consumers.
+Then Attorney General Holder explained that the automotive parts conspiracies "targeted U.S. manufacturing, U.S. businesses and U.S. consumers.
 As a result of these conspiracies, Americans paid more for their cars."